magitcian/OpenGoLeagues/README.md

 Note: you might need to uncomment the commentaries from line 28 - 30 in order to initialize data in DB.
 When it is done, you will have to change it back to commentary to avoid overwritting.

 ## User list:
 Here is the list of all users registered in the system:
 Manager:
--	Email : « gaby@epfc.eu”, password : « Password1, »
+-	Email : "gaby@epfc.eu", password : "Password1,"
--	Email : « sev@epfc.eu”, password : « Password1, »
+-	Email : "sev@epfc.eu", password : "Password1,"
 Player:
--	Email : « player1@epfc.eu”, password : « Password1, »
+-	Email : "player1@epfc.eu", password : "Password1,"
--	Email : « player2@epfc.eu”, password : « Password1, »
+-	Email : "player2@epfc.eu", password : "Password1,"
--	Email : « test@epfc.eu”, password : « Password1, »
+-	Email : "test@epfc.eu", password : "Password1,"